AMV video format: Documentation

-Documentation for this format is not publicly available, but Dobrica Pavlinušić reverse engineered the format to produce a Perl-based decoder and Pavlinušić, Tom Van Braeckel and Vladimir Voroshilov produced a version of FFmpeg that works on AMV files.
+Documentation for this format is not publicly available, but Dobrica Pavlinušić reverse engineered the format to produce a Perl-based decoder.
+Pavlinušić, along with Tom Van Braeckel and Vladimir Voroshilov, produced a version of FFmpeg that works on AMV files.

 Uses

 Fake or cloned iPod Nano (4th generation) devices are reported to only support AMV video formats for video playback.
-These cloned devices are sold with a AMV video converter software in a CD.
-These AMV video converter softwares are also available for free online (freeware) such as the MPxConverter by Bytessence.
+These cloned devices are sold with an AMV video converter software in a CD.
+These AMV video converter software are also available as freeware such as the MPxConverter by Bytessence.